leywon/pigeon/README.md

 ### Documentation for this software

 Read the header file in the `include` directory of this repository.
+The documentation style follows the *Doxygen style* so it is possible to generate a documentation with the Doxygen software.

 For example programs, see the codes under the `examples` directory.